ryanxingql/stdf-pytorch/README.md

 Besides, the data loader will be shuffled at the start of each epoch.
 Enlarging epoch can help reduce the total starting times.

-> Why we set the number of iteration not epoch?
+> Why do we set the number of iteration but not epoch?

 Considering that we can enlarge the dataset with various ratio, the number of epoch is meaningless.
 In the meanwhile, the number of iteration indicates the number of sampling batches, which is more meaningful to us.